cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

 #### Mathematical functions

-Function notation same as math class.
+Function notation is the same as math class.

 ~~~
 sin(1)  ## trigonometry functions
 ~~~
 {: .r}

 ~~~
 log(1)  ## natural logarithm
 ~~~
 {: .r}

 ~~~
 log10(10) ## base-10 logarithm
 ~~~
 {: .r}
+##### 1:15
 ~~~
 exp(0.5) ## e^(1/2)
 ~~~
 {: .r}

-Can look up functions in google or use Autocomplete (tab)
+Can look up functions in Google or use autocomplete (tab) in RStudio.

 #### Comparing things